Published 2019-07-12.

 assert and require

-If you are a Java or Node.js programmer, then you’ll be glad to know that the assert
+If you are a Java or Node.js programmer, then you’ll be glad to know that the asserts

 Predef.scala